Pipeline Construction: Typical Construction Issues

 - Care must be taken in the application of coatings in the field.
-Shielding may be needed to avoid dust or rain water contamination.
-Following the coating application, v coating thickness must be verified to ensure the manufacturer's specifications have been met.
+Shielding may be needed to avoid dust or rainwater contamination.
+Following the coating application, the coating thickness must be verified to ensure the manufacturer's specifications have been met.

-- Prior to backfilling, the entire pipeline should be visually inspected by trained and qualified inspectors.
+- Prior to backfilling, the entire pipeline must be visually inspected by trained and qualified inspectors.

-PHMSA inspection has seen the following types of concerns when inspecting new pipeline construction:
+PHMSA inspections have identified the following types of concerns when inspecting new pipeline construction: